henrysdev/midimatches/README.md

 [Midi Matches](https://midimatches.com/) is a browser-based online multiplayer game that aims to combine the joy of improvisational keyboard with the thrill of friendly competition.

-The core game mechanic revolves around facing off with other musicians on creating short keyboard solos over backing track samples.
+The core game mechanic revolves around facing off with other musicians on creating short keyboard solos over beats/backing tracks.

 ## Game Mechanic

-Each game consists of multiple rounds of recording and voting.
-The structure of a round is as follows; at the beginning of a round, a random sample beat is selected for all players to record over.
-Every player in the game then independently records their own keyboard solo over the sample beat.
-Players listen to all other players' recordings and vote on their favorite.
+A game consists of multiple rounds of recording and voting.
+The structure of a round is as follows; at the beginning of a round, a random backing track sample is selected for all players to record over.
+Every player in the game then independently records their own keyboard solo over the sample.
+Players then listen to all other players' recordings and vote for their favorite.
 The player with the most votes at the end of the game wins.

 ## Installation